 - Through a broker

 Maybe we’re a little biased, but we do love the helpfulness of a broker!
 We would make sure your entire trip, family, and any (and every) unforeseen event is covered.
 A broker will ensure you are covered across all bases, and ensure you have everything you need within your budget and travel plans.

-The best travel insurance will be the one that suits you the most, based on your medical history and where you’re planning ongoing.
-Of course travel insurance is competitive, but the best type of insurance will make sure you’re covered in the best possible way.
+The best travel insurance will be the one that suits you the best.
+Check it’s based on your medical history and where you’re planning on going.
+Travel insurance is competitive, but the best type of insurance will make sure you’re covered in the every possible way.

 Check that the medical insurance is unlimited, your cancellation policy is easy to understand, and you have luggage cover to actually cover all of your needs.
 Make sure to read the small print, from 24-hour assistance or the cost of excess.

-Even the best policies will have exclusions and won’t cover everything, so make sure you have a clear understanding of exactly what is covered for you.
+Even the best policies will have exclusions and won’t cover everything.
+Ensure you have a clear understanding of exactly what is covered for you.

 Yes!
-From our clients, to our friends, to our family, we’ve seen people head off overseas with the wrong type of travel insurance, or none at all, and end up in hospital.
-In New Zealand, we have a decent public health system that caters to most types of accidents at a pretty cheap cost, however overseas is a completely separate story.
+From our clients, to our friends, to our family, we’ve seen people head on overseas with the wrong type of travel insurance, or none at all, and end up in hospital.
+In New Zealand, we have a decent public health system that caters to most types of accidents at a pretty cheap cost,.
+Be warned: overseas is a different story!
 You might find yourself suddenly rushing to the hospital and finding yourself $30,000 out of pocket.